tectonic-typesetting/tectonic/docs/src/howto/auctex-setup/index.md

                           nil)))
 ```

-Next, modify the `LaTeX-command-style` so that AucTex doesn't add extra options
+Next, modify the `LaTeX-command-style` so that AucTex doesn’t add extra options
 to it that Tectonic does not recognize.
 We simply set it to the `%(latex)`
 expansion (from `TeX-expand-list-builtin`), removing any other extra options.